-Case (2a) is the same as (1), just with the formatting of names slightly different.
-Each entry is of the form i_d_p , where i is the unique identifier for the genome, d is which chromosome the ortholog is located, and p is what position the ortholog appears in on that chromosome. p must be a numeric, while the other entries can be any value.

-Case (2b) is a variation on (2a), adding in an identifier s.
-This value must be 0 or 1, corresponding to whether the gene is on the forward or reverse strand.
-Whether 0 denotes forward or reverse is inconsequential as long as the scheme is consistent.
+Case (2) is the same as (1), just with the formatting of names slightly different.
+Each entry is of the form i_d_p , where i is the unique identifier for the genome, d is which chromosome the ortholog is located, s indicates whether the gene is on the forward or reverse strand, and p is what position the ortholog appears in on that chromosome. p must be a numeric. s must be 0 or 1, corresponding to whether the gene is on the forward or reverse strand.
+Whether 0 denotes forward or reverse is inconsequential as long as the scheme is consistent. i,d can be any value as long as it doesn't contain an underscore ('').